greta-dev/greta/tests/testthat/_snaps/syntax.md

     Code
       distribution(z) <- normal(0, 1)
     Error <simpleError>
-      distributions can only be assigned to data greta arrays
+      distributions can only be assigned to data <greta array>s

 ---

     Code
       distribution(z2) <- normal(0, 1)
     Error <simpleError>
-      distributions can only be assigned to data greta arrays
+      distributions can only be assigned to data <greta array>s

 ---

     Code
       distribution(z2) <- normal(0, 1)
     Error <simpleError>
-      distributions can only be assigned to data greta arrays
+      distributions can only be assigned to data <greta array>s

 # distribution() errors informatively